speedchecker/flutter_plugin/README.md

 ## Permission requirements

 Free version of the plugin requires location permission to be able to perform a speed test.
 You need to handle location permission in your app level.
+When no location permission is given, the app will return in onError method the corresponding message, so you need to request both Foreground and Background location permissions in your app before starting the speed test.
 Check out our [location policy](https://github.com/speedchecker/flutter_plugin/wiki/Privacy-&-consent)

+If you are a paid user, you should set license key before you start test.
+Please contact us and we will provide you with licenseKey for your app.

 ## Usage